mruegenberg/HoudiniFlatThemes/README.md

 Copy the `*.inc` and `*.hcs` files to the `config` subfolder (you can just create it if it's not there yet) in your Houdini user folder (typically `$HOME/houdini19.5` or similar).

+## Usage

+Copy the files to install, then go to Edit > Color Settings and choose the new theme from the dropdown.

 ## Status

 These themes are very usable, but probably an ongoing work in progress.